jagmeetbains13/Visualizing-Neural-Network/README.md

 The network has two output units as the final layer.

 ### Coding Files
-- Weight_1.py is the file that loads the .h5 file and creates the graph as given above.
+- [Weight_1.py](https://github.com/jagmeetbains13/Visualizing-Neural-Network/blob/master/Weight_1.py) is the file that loads the .h5 file and creates the graph as given above.

-- nnplot.py file contains the functions to draw various shapes and lines to generate the final graph.
-The functions use the weight array, co-ordinates, width, height and color as input arguments. matplotlib functions are used to draw the shapes and lines in the graph.
+- [nnplot.py](https://github.com/jagmeetbains13/Visualizing-Neural-Network/blob/master/nnplot.py) file contains the functions to draw various shapes and lines to generate the final graph.
+These functions are imported in the Weight_1.py fileThe functions use the weight array, co-ordinates, width, height and color as input arguments. matplotlib functions are used to draw the shapes and lines in the graph.
 ```
  Myrectangle(ax1,x1,y1,width, height,Linewidth='2',Edgecolor='red',FColor='none',Alpha=1)
  DrawLine(ax1,x1,y1,width,height,Ndim,Color='r')